 - How can learning Hebrew and about Israel create a sense of belonging to the Jewish people?

 - What does it mean to be a Canadian Jew, and how does this inform our sense of social justice and Jewish values?

 - In what ways does inquiry-based learning provide deep, meaningful and value-rich experiences for students and parents?

 In the early years, the core of Jewish learning engages students with Jewish values, stories from the Torah and Jewish celebrations and traditions.
-Children explore how they belong to a global Jewish family starting with their family, synagogue, Canadian Jewish community and how this creates meaningful connections to Jews around the world.
-The learning in kindergarten to grade 2 is guided by the following concepts:
+Children explore how they belong to a global Jewish family, starting with their family, synagogue, Canadian Jewish community and how this creates meaningful connections to Jews worldwide. .
+The following concepts guide the learning in kindergarten to grade 2:

 - My Jewish story starts with the stories in our Torah, so those stories are about me, too.

-- The Jewish festivals weave together Jewish memories, Jewish values and Jewish commandments, mitzvot, which connect me to my family, my community, and God.
+- The Jewish festivals weave together Jewish memories, Jewish values and commandments, and mitzvot, which connect me to my family, community, and God.

-In grades 3 and 4, students explore lifecycle events and the ways in which Jews are part of their local and global Jewish community.
+In grades 3 and 4, students explore lifecycle events and how Jews are part of their local and global Jewish community.
 Students connect with their worldwide Jewish family and learn about Israeli culture, geography, history and language.
 In grade 3, students start their formal Hebrew learning and join a small group (four to six students) at flexible times during the week in addition to their Sunday morning program.
 The Hebrew learning prepares them for participating in prayers at Temple and for b’nei mitzvah.
-The learning in grades 3 and 4 is guided by the following concepts:
+The following concepts guide the learning in grades 3 and 4:

 - When I engage in tefillot, celebrate festivals and lifecycle events, I am part of my Temple community